A complete guide to Zendesk SLA tracking

 The core components of setting up Zendesk SLA tracking

 To get started, you need to tell Zendesk how to apply and measure these metrics.
-The whole system is built around a structure of policies, conditions, and targets, which you can then keep an eye on through views and reports.
+The whole system is built around a powerful structure of policies, conditions, and targets, which you can then keep an eye on through views and reports.

 Defining policies, conditions, and targets